 The Company is a public limited liability bank company and regulated by the Swedish Companies Act (Sw. aktiebolagslagen (2005:551)) and its articles of association.
 As a bank, the Company is subject to the supervision of the Swedish FSA and regulated by, inter alia, the Swedish Banking and Financing Business Act (Sw. lag (2004:297) om bank- och finansieringsrörelse), the Act (2003:1223) on issuance of Covered Bonds (Sw. lag (2003:1223) om utgivande av säkerställda obligationer) and the Swedish Deposit Insurance Act (Sw. lag (1995:1571) om insättningsgaranti).
 The Company is also subject to the Norwegian Financial Undertakings Act (No. Lov 10. april 2015 nr.
-17 om finansforetak og finanskonsern) with respect to its branch in Norway, which is also a member of the Norwegian Banks' Guarantee Fund (No. Bankenes sikringsfond), and subject to the Act on Financial Institutions 2014 (Fi.
-Laki luottolaitostoiminnasta) with respect to its branch in Finland.
+17 om finansforetak og finanskonsern) with respect to its branch in Norway, which is also a member of the Norwegian Banks' Guarantee Fund (No. Bankenes sikringsfond), and subject to the Act on Credit Institution Activity (610/2014, as amended) (Sw. kreditinstitutslag) with respect to its branch in Finland.